 I am a solo entrepreneur, therefore I do everything for my business by myself.
 My rule of thumb is that I spend about 1/3 of my time actually working on client projects, 1/3 working on business administration and 1/3 networking with potential business leads and serving existing clients.
-This is a rough estimate and it certainly does not apply every single day.
+This is a rough estimate and it varies depending on the commitments that I have on that particular day.
 There are days where all I do is write and others where all I do is administrative work.
 But overall, at the end of the month, the 1/3, 1/3, 1/3 ratio is probably fairly accurate.

 If you are planning on starting a medical writing career, you need to be aware that you will not be working on billable client projects the entire day.
 There is a lot of behind the scenes work that is unpaid but mandatory to run a successful business.
 For example, you will have to prepare proposals for new leads, set up invoices, prepare financial documents for tax purposes and so on.

 How do you manage medical writing jobs while raising a family?

 That’s a tricky one!
 I am a widowed, single mother of four young children between the ages of 6 and 12 years old.
 My family does not live nearby, therefore, cannot help me with my children.
 I am raising four wonderful human beings and managing a business that I am very proud of all on my own.
 It’s not easy, but I am making it work and having fun at the same time!